tylerb10/100-days-of-code/log.md

 ### Day 15: July 3, 2023

 **Today's Progress**: More layout work using flexbox.
 Looking for stock images for the header as well, but am having a hard time sizing them correctly for the header element...

+### Day 16: July 4, 2023

+**Today's Progress**: Played around with some tools for making images more useful within a specific layout.
+I am really liking resizing.app